amarr/backbone-template-context-mixin/README.md

 }
 ```

+This is a ready to inject template context without requiring additional helpers or maintaining composite
-Which you could use in Handlebars like so:
+attributes which you could use in Handlebars like so:

 ```html
 <div id="welcome">